Introduction

 Integrations with existing tools

-- Integration with communication tools (e.g., Slack, Microsoft Teams)
+- Communication tools (Slack, Microsoft Teams)

-- Compatibility with file storage solutions (e.g., Google Drive, Dropbox)
+- File storage solutions (Google Drive, Dropbox)

-- Connection to time tracking and invoicing software
+- Time tracking and invoicing software

-- Ability to connect with CRM and marketing automation platforms.
+- CRM and marketing automation platforms.

 Scalability and flexibility

-- Ability to handle increasing numbers of users and projects
+- Can handle increasing users and projects

-- Flexible pricing models that accommodate growth
+- Flexible pricing models that can grow with your team

 - Customisable workflows and project templates